Iteo/audoma/README.md

 ### audoma - API Automatic Documentation Maker

-Aim of this project is to make Django Rest Framework documentation easier and more automatic.
+The main goal of this project is to make Django Rest Framework documentation easier and more automatic.
 It supports drf-spectacular documentation and extends some of its functionalities.

 Installation